PatchRequest/Horuswatch/README.md

 ## Preperation
-Insert the workstation local ip at
+Insert the workstation network ip into the docker-compose file

 ```bash
 ...
 build: